gbrlfaria/rune-breaker/README.md

 ![Augmented preprocessing output](./docs/augmented_output.png)

 #### Application interface
-Before discussing experimental results, let's talk about the preprocessing application interface.
+Before discussing the experimental results, let's talk about the preprocessing application interface.
 When the user runs the script, it displays the following window for each screenshot in the `./data/labeled/` folder.

 ![Preprocess script window](./docs/preprocessor_window.png)